-ENGL 230The Bible as Literature(3)Prerequisite: ENGL 101.
+ENGL 230 The Bible as Literature (3) Prerequisite: ENGL 101.
 Literary survey of the Bible including epic literature, lyric poetry, epistolary literature, wisdom literature and prophetic literature.
 The course's intent is to present a non-theological approach to Bible study with emphasis on its literary merit as evidenced through the various types of literature previously listed.
-NOTE: May be used as an English or Liberal Arts elective, but cannot be taken in lieu of required literature courses.(3)

-ENGL 231 Comics as Literature (3)
+NOTE: May be used as an lieu of required literature courses.
+ENGL 231 Comics as Literature